accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 1. Activate the **screen reader**.
 1. Fill in form input fields with values that are likely to cause input errors (e.g. entering an incorrectly formed e-mail address).
 1. Validate the form.
-1. For each field in error that has a format check, check that the error message includes a real example of an input (for example, for an *e-mail* address, check that the model "jean.schmitt@accessibilite.lu" refers to a real address).
+1. For each field in error that has a format check, check that the error message includes a real example of an input (for example, for an e-mail address, check that the pattern "jean.schmitt@accessibilite.lu" refers to a real address).
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: [3.3.3 Suggestion after an error (AA)](https://www.w3.org/Translations/WCAG21-fr/#error-suggestion).
-- EN 301 549 V3.2.1 (2021-03): *11.3.3.3 Error Suggestion (AA) *.
+- EN 301 549 V3.2.1 (2021-03): *11.3.3.3 Error Suggestion (AA)*.

 #### [Criterion 9.11](#crit-9-11) [AA] For each form that modifies or deletes data, or transmits answers to a test or examination, or whose validation has financial or legal consequences, can the data entered be modified, updated or retrieved by the user? {id="crit-9-11"}